 Making Rosin from Cannabis

-So what techniques are used to make rosin oil from cannabis?
+So what techniques are used to make rosin from cannabis?
 Typically, it involves the use of pressure from rosin heat plates attached to a pneumatic press to squeeze the plant oil contents of cannabis flower, dry sift, or water hash between a fold of food-grade parchment paper.
-By placing the input material in appropriate-sized nylon or stainless-steel filter bags made with specific micron hole sizes, we can successfully squeeze rosin extract oil out of many different forms of source material.
+By placing the input material in appropriate-sized nylon or stainless-steel filter bags made with specific micron hole sizes, we can successfully squeeze rosin out of many different forms of source material.

 Although temperature and time vary, the general range is to practice rosin squishing at 170-210°F for 30-60 seconds, depending on the material and press being used.